 If your area is seeing increased litter and anti-social behaviour, then you can consider contacting Living Streets.

-) and though the frontage is ugly as hell, I can't say I've any problems with them at all - only a small amount of litter at the local bustop and the local kids keep it busy buying chips.
+That said, there's a Chicken Cottage near where I live (Borough High Street) and though the frontage is ugly as hell, I can't say I've any problems with them at all - only a small amount of litter at the local bustop and the local kids keep it busy buying chips.
 They seem to get a lot of drive past trade - if I'm at a bus stop, cars pull over and go in to get food.
 They don't serve alcohol though.

 I have received an email from Chicken Cottage Limited pointing out that they have no connection with the fried chicken shop(s) in Tooley Street any more, the franchise having been cancelled in July 2006.